-My sweet neighbor, Birch has such pretty, long golden hair, that lately I have been inviting her over for hair play dates.
+My sweet neighbor, Birch has such pretty, long golden hair, that lately, I have been inviting her over for hair play dates.
 I could brush and style her hair for hours and never get bored or run out of ideas!
 One of my favorite things to practice on Birch’s hair is the Rattlesnake Braid.
 Truth be told, this braid isn’t actually a braid at all, but a two-stranded twist, or as I like to call it the “unicorn horn of braids.”
-I don’t know about you, but these twists really do look like a unicorn horns to me!
+I don’t know about you, but these twists really do look like unicorn horns to me!

 Check out this hilarious unicorn horn for cats while we are on the subject!

 To achieve a two-stranded twist, section your hair off into two equal parts, just like you would for any other two-braided style.
 Then, section each half into two more equal pieces, and starting on the right side, begin twisting the two pieces in the same direction whilst simultaneously twisting the sections around each other.

 To finish, tie the braid off with an elastic.
 It sounds really complicated and feels kind of awkward at first, but it just takes some practice.
 It’s easier to get these motions down without distracting yourself with what your hands are doing, so try to learn this styling technique by feel so that you can build up muscle memory for it.
 No mirror needed; this one’s literally all in the hands!

 This video breaks down the rope braid in case this was a little difficult to follow.

 For a looser more romantic version of the Rattlesnake Braid, section your hair off into two equal parts, and starting on the right side, section the hair into two more equal parts.
 Twist the two strands in the same direction from the base to the ends and secure with an elastic.